-Area Description User Login and Group Roles This area indicate the user and group logged-in.
-Main Menu Provides operations categorized under the menus: Jobs include a list of active jobs running on the ZOS and their correlating job run information and status.
+Area Description User Login and Group Roles This area indicates the user and group logged-in.

+Area Description Main Menu This area provides operations categorized under the menus: Jobs include a list of active jobs running on the Orchestrator Server and their correlating job run information and status.
 The Jobs facility also includes the ability for users to control the running jobs with various functions.
-Run Job provides a facility to submit a job to the ZOS with a selection of parameters for the job and policies; the conditions for which the job is to run.
+Run Job provides a facility to submit a job to the Orchestrator Server with a selection of parameters for the job and policies; the conditions for which the job is to run.
 Resource Search provides a facility to discover the resources that are available for use, including jobs, policies, and computing resources available for running jobs.
 Logout provides a facility to end a user session.
-View Filters The View Filters area provides a way to filter the view of current running jobs.
+View Filters This area provides a way to filter the view of current running jobs.
 Depending on the function view, this panel may vary.

-Area Description View and Function The View and Function area displays jobs.
+View and Function This area displays jobs.
 Other functions use this area for displaying computing resources and reports on the requested information.
 This is the general area of the portal for interacting with the user's requested data.
-Commands These context sensitive buttons provide a set of commands for the functions that can be performed on the data in the View and Function area.
-Help This area displays context sensitive help information.
+Commands These context-sensitive buttons provide a set of commands for the functions that can be performed on the data in the View and Function area.
+Help This area displays context-sensitive help information.